vrtra/vrtra-server/README.md

 ### Balance discussion, technical discussion, meta discussions etc.
 For topics with less direction than issues, a discussion is probably a better fit.
-Please search the [discussions tab](https://github.com/LandSandBoat/server/discussions) and see if your topic has already been discussed, or create a new one.
+Please search the [discussions tab](https://github.com/LandSandBoat/server/discussions) and see if your topic has already been discussed, or create a new one

 ## LICENSE
 LandSandBoat is licensed under [GNU GPL v3](https://github.com/LandSandBoat/server/blob/base/LICENSE)